Lifecycle

 Handoffs

-Handoffs are the transitions between stages.
-Each stage defines named handoffs that specify where work can flow next.
+Handoffs are the transitions between phases.
+Each phase defines triggers that specify where work flows next.

 Handoff Target Trigger